You may not be able to tell if a car is insured or not, but the police can, just by scanning your number plate.

 Some car dealers will offer short-term or temporary insurance when you buy a new car — this will cover you for a limited period (usually up to a week) until you purchase your own car insurance policy.

-check your emails: run a search for ‘car insurance’ to see whether you have correspondence from your car insurer.
+Check your emails: run a search for ‘car insurance’ to see whether you have correspondence from your car insurer.
 It’s worth checking spam and trash folders too

-retrieve a quote: if you’ve used a comparison site to run a quote, see if you can log back in and look it up
+Retrieve a quote: if you’ve used a comparison site to run a quote, see if you can log back in and look it up

-Since continuous insurance enforcement (CIE) came into force in the UK in 2011, all cars must have a minimum of third party insurance cover to be road-legal.
+Since continuous insurance enforcement (CIE) came into force in the UK in 2011, all cars must have a minimum of third party only insurance cover to be road-legal.
 This will cover you for injury or damage caused to others but won’t cover you for damage to your own vehicle.